mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 Maybe it was the dirt's fault.
 Our potting soil was this [pre-packaged mix](http://amzn.to/2rchhfH) from Miracle-Gro that featured an "easy to water formula."
 A bit suspicious, no?
 Clearly this was evil, genetically engineered dirt that never dries.
 That's why our poor soil sensors were so confused.

 We needed dirt that wouldn't play games with us, so we purchased this [organic potting mix](http://amzn.to/2sCQwNK).
 As a test, we filled a plastic cup with the organic soil, added water,  poked holes in the bottom to let it drain, then let it sit for three days to match the conditions of soil in our GreenPiThumb planter.
-At the end of three days, we tested the soil sensor in both types of soil.
+At the end of three days, we tested our sensor in both types of soil.

 We got the exact same reading: 82% in each.
 So we couldn't blame the soil...